Awarded Google UI/UX Certification

 4

-Barriers in Networking & Connections
+Barriers in Networking

 Underprivileged students often lack the social networks that connect them to mentors or industry professionals, limiting their exposure to real-world opportunities and career pathways.